 Furthermore, there is an increased investment in gender-targeted interventions by both MYRP and FER grantees that ECW aims to maintain.
 MYRP grantees show a particularly strong commitment to this, while FERs are on the right track.
-ECW will continue to emphasis this important part of its work.
-In addition, in line with its commitment made during the 'Transforming Education Summit Call to Action on Disability Inclusion', ECW shall dedicate at least 5% of its programme budget to disability inclusive targeted interventions in FERs and MYRPs.
-ECW will be rolling out an internal mechanism to track this for every new FER and MYRP initiated in 2024 so that it can report on it in the future.
+ECW will continue to emphasize this important part of its work.
+In addition, in line with its commitment made during the Transforming Education Summit (2022) and call to action on disability inclusion, ECW will dedicate at least 5% of its programme budget to disability-inclusive targeted interventions in FERs and MYRPs.
+ECW will be rolling out an internal mechanism to track this for every new FER and MYRP initiated in 2024 for reporting purposes in the future.

 This shift towards a contextualized approach promises a more impactful and diverse MYRP portfolio.
-By embracing innovation, efficiency, flexibility, and proactive solutions, we empower girls, boys, and adolescents to access safe quality education, thereby fostering a brighter tomorrow.
-ECW is confident that by working collaboratively with our partners, it can effectively address the urgent education needs of learners caught in crisis situations around the world.
-ECW encourages its partners and donors to embrace this shift as we work together to achieve lasting change - and looks forward to partnering with you in this exciting new way forward.
+By embracing innovation, efficiency, flexibility, and proactive solutions, ECW is empowering children and adolescents to access safe, quality education and thereby acquire the learning and skills for a brighter tomorrow.
+We are confident that by working collaboratively with our partners, we can effectively address the urgent education needs of learners caught in crisis situations around the world.
+We encourage our partners and donors to embrace this shift as we work together to achieve lasting change - and we look forward to partnering with you in this exciting new approach.

-By embracing innovation, efficiency, flexibility, and proactive solutions, we empower girls, boys, and adolescents to access safe quality education, thereby fostering a brighter tomorrow."
+By embracing innovation, efficiency, flexibility, and proactive solutions, ECW is empowering children and adolescents to access safe. quality education and thereby acquire the learning and skills for a brighter tomorrow."